UdonK1ng/DSC180AB-Solar/README.md

 # Results
 # Future Work
   Future work involves adding more data to our database in order to make our machine learning models more accurate.
+We also want to figure out whether parameters x0 and k are independent or can a model be built that predicts both parameters.
 # Acknowledgements
 Special thanks to Prof David Fenning and SOLEIL member Deniz Cakan for resources and guidance on our project!